Kamkmgamer/kamkmserve/README.md

 - Set Sentry DSNs if you use Sentry: `SENTRY_DSN`, `NEXT_PUBLIC_SENTRY_DSN`.
 - Optionally set `SKIP_ENV_VALIDATION=1` for build containers.
 - If using Sentry source map upload, keep org/project in `next.config.js` or set via env in CI.

+### Postinstall scripts policy

+- By default we do not force package lifecycle scripts during Vercel installs.
+- `vercel.json` uses `"installCommand": "pnpm install"` (no `--config.ignore-scripts=false`).
+- If any package requires lifecycle scripts, document it here with justification and review security implications before enabling scripts in CI/deploy.

 ## Scripts (package.json)